-- o SFPD officers will not use children, family, or bystanders unless there is an emergency.
-Emergencies include a threat to life, safety, or property. - As soon as the emergency ends, SFPD officers will use an approved interpreter to check the accuracy of the initial interpretation. - Your child, relative, or a bystander may not understand how to explain what is happening, and SFPD is there to help.
+- SFPD officers will not use children, family, or bystanders unless there is an emergency.
+Emergencies include a threat to life, safety, or property. - As soon as the emergency ends, the SFPD officer will go back to using an approved interpreter and use that interpreter to check the accuracy of the initial interpretation. - Your child, relative, or a bystander, may not know the right vocabulary to interpret for you.